pkkrsingh877/form-app/README.md

    * Update/delete
 * Use MongoDB for creating database and Node.js and express.js for creating APIs
 * Buttons:
-   * Send: To send data of selected Row/Rows on email info@redpositive.in
+   * Send: To send data of selected Row/Rows on your email
    * Add New Data to open pop up form to ADD New entry in the table
 1. [x]Create an Add button to open a pop up form which will contain 4 fields as mentioned above.
 2. [x]Provide all the validations to all fields in form
 3. [x]Create a table to display data from database
 4. [x]Add form data in database by save button
-5. []Provide a button to send selected row/rows data to email : info@redpositive.in
+5. []Provide a button to send selected row/rows data to my email
 6. [x]UI is not that much important backend and DB structure is more important
 7. []Host task on either Heroku or Netlify
 8. [x]Push code on github and provide the link of public repo